Board of One vs ChatGPT

 ChatGPT gives you one voice—helpful, but limited.
 It tries to balance all considerations, which often means it doesn't push hard on any of them.

-Board of One gives you 3-5 expert personas who actively debate.
+Board of One gives you your own expert panel who actively debate.
 Finance pushes on the numbers.
 Marketing considers positioning.
 Operations flags execution risk.
 They challenge each other's assumptions, surfacing tensions that a single voice smooths over.

 ChatGPT response